markdalgleish/allthethings.js/README.md

 ## some

-If your named function starts with 'some', 'contains' or 'has', then a 'some' is performed.
+If your named function starts with 'some', 'contains' or 'has', then a [*some*](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/some) is performed.

 When using 'some', it's idiomatic to use 'inThe' instead of 'allThe':